aredn/documentation/arednGettingStarted/node_admin.rst

 Local Services
 --------------

-The **Node Services** display allows you to manage the services which will be available on your node.
+The **Local Services** display allows you to manage the services which will be available on your node.
 The purpose of the network is to transport data for the services which are being used.
 Network services may include keyboard-to-keyboard chat or email programs, document sharing applications, Voice over IP phone or video conferencing services, streaming video from surveillance cameras, and a variety of other network-enabled features.
 Services can run on the node itself or on any of its LAN-connected devices.
 Context-sensitive help is available by clicking the ``Help`` button.

 .. image:: _images/admin-localsvc-1.png
  :alt: Admin Local Services